19hours/sg-statutes/Acts/Securities and Futures Act.md

 but does not include such person or class of persons as may be prescribed; or

-(b) for the purposes of Part III and the definition of “user”, a person on whose behalf a member of an approved exchange or a designated clearing house, as the case may be, carries on any activity regulated under this Act, but does not include —
+(b) for the purposes of Part III and the definition of “user”, a person on whose behalf a member of an approved exchange, an approved clearing house or a recognised clearing house, as the case may be, carries on any activity regulated under this Act, but does not include —

 (i) the member, with respect to dealings for the member’s own account;